proof88/PGE/PGE/PRRE/docpages/internal/menu-02-Architecture.md

 In this section, I go through the well-known 3D-rendering pipeline in general while providing PURE-specific information as well.

-PURE currently supports fixed function pipeline (i.e. neither vertex- nor fragment shaders) only.
+PURE currently supports fixed function pipeline only (i.e. neither vertex- nor fragment shaders).

 It is useful to note that operations in the early geometry stage of the pipeline are done **per vertex**, the rest is done **per primitive (triangle)**, and rendering operations are done **per pixel**.